SchlossLab/schlosslab.github.io/schedule.md

 permalink: /schedule/
 ---

-We meet for our weekly lab meetings on Tuesdays at 3:30 PM in 1530 MSRB I. We generally meet for an hour.
+We meet for our weekly lab meetings on Wednesdays at 3:30 PM in 1530 MSRB I. We generally meet for an hour.
 After 15 min of set up and announcements we have a presentation for the remainder of the hour that is led by one individual.
 Each week we rotate around the lab and will cover four different formats: